baboomerang/overclockSPD/README.md

 ```
 modprobe -r at24
 ```
-There may be other kernel modules that keep these devices busy.
+There may be other kernel modules that keep these devices busy such as `eeprom`.